-Unless the law expressly determines that a written form shall be adopted (eg, in the case of an employment agreement celebrated with non-resident foreign employees, an apprenticeship contract and a temporary employment agreement), the parties are free to choose the form of employment agreement.
+Unless the law expressly determines that a written form shall be adopted (eg, in the case of an employment agreement celebrated with nonresident foreign employees, an apprenticeship contract and a temporary employment agreement), the parties are free to choose the form of employment agreement.

-When written, the employment agreement must comply with the models foreseen in Presidential Decree No 40/17, 6 March and include the following terms in the employment agreement:
+When written, the employment agreement must comply with the models set forth in Presidential Decree No 40/17, March 6th, and include the following terms in the employment agreement:

-- full name and usual address of the parties; - professional classification and occupational category of the employee - in accordance with the approved occupational qualifier; - · employee's workplace; - · weekly duration of worktime; - amount, method and timing of salary's payment, and reference to supplementary or additional benefits, as well as those granted in kind, with an indication of the respective amounts and how they are calculated; - date of effectiveness; - · place and date of execution of the agreement; and - signature of both parties.
+- full name and usual address of the parties; - professional classification and occupational category of the employee - in accordance with the approved occupational qualifier; - · employee's workplace; - weekly duration of worktime; - amount, method and timing of the salary payment, and reference to supplementary or additional benefits, as well as those granted in kind, with an indication of the respective amounts and how they are calculated; - · date of effectiveness: - place and date of execution of the agreement; and - signature of both parties.

-In addition to the model and termrequirements, the parties are free to foresee other written clauses (eg, non-competition clauses), as long as they comply with the law.
+In addition to the model and term requirements, the parties are free to set forth other written clauses (eg, non-competition clauses), as long as they comply with the law.